zwbetz-gh/zwbetz/content/blog/make-a-hugo-blog-from-scratch/index.md

 ## Tweak blog list layout title

-Currently, the title of `http://localhost:1313/blog/` is "Blogs".
+Currently, the title of `http://localhost:1313/blog/` is `Blogs`.
 This is intended behavior because Hugo pluralizes the list title according to a set of common English pluralization rules.
-We don't want this, though, so let's change it to "Blog".
+We don't want this, though, so let's change it to `Blog`.

 Create file `content/blog/_index.md`: